- May 21 - 28, 2022

 - Class Size: 5 – 15 students enrolled

-- How to Register: Please email instructor at firstname.lastname@example.org with “The Evolution of Salsa Music” in the subject line.
-Class sessions are held In Person.
-Class registration will be confirmed via email, with tuition due before the first day of class.
+- How to Register: Email the instructor at email@example.com with “The Evolution of Salsa Music” in the subject line.
+Class registration will be confirmed via email with tuition due before the first day of class.

 About the Instructor: Victor Vélez